RyanSylvestre/ryansylvestre.github.com/presentations/js-app-performance/index.md

 # Great now what?
 #### What to look out for
-* Have goals and tackle those sections
+* Have goals and tackle those areas
 * Sort by JS and start investigating
 * Dig into noticable areas from hands on testing
 * Run multiple tests and compare